dmbarbour/wikilon/docs/ApplicationModel.md

 Effectively, command pattern models a mutable object within a dictionary, albeit only mutable by external agents.
 A disadvantage of the command pattern is its non-monotonic structure, the destructive update of `foo`

-## Monotonic Dictionaries

-It is feasible to operate on a dictionary monotonically - such that we never redefine a word.
-In some cases, this requires leaving undefined words in the dictionary as placeholders for the undefined "future".
-Awelon can easily evaluate in context of undefined words, although one must also arrange computation such that we can extract useful results from partial evaluations.

-The main advantage of monotonic dictionaries is that they may be continuously evaluated in-place.
-There is no need to recompute, only to continue computations.
-By leveraging stowage and secure hash resources, state may scale freely.
-Hence, a word may correspond to an application whose state is updated based on filling gaps in a definition.
-See also *Managed Dictionaries*, below - monotonic dictionaries are essentially *frozen* by default, and we might need to gradually GC the dictionary to limit size.

-## Dictionary Objects
+## Expressive Spreadsheets

-The only formal meaning of a word is to lazily inline its definition.

-However, humans and software agents may treat words as having meaning and structure.
-We may associate `foo` with `foo_doc`.
-Besides documentation, we might record type, modify times, update logs, discussions and todos, and so on.
-Informally, `foo_doc` could be understood as a field or property within the informal, second-class dictionary object `foo`.
-Numbered fields can represent informal sequences or collections - commands in the command pattern, lines in a REPL or notebook application, rows in a spreadsheet, etc..
-Fields can serve as metadata 'tags' on an object, to support efficient search or extra rendering hints.

-Code manipulation utilities can be designed to work with these informal objects.
-For example, if we copy `foo` to `bar`, we may simultaneously copy words prefixed `foo_*` into the appropriate `bar_*` and re-link internal structure as needed.
-When we rename `foo` to `blub`, we could be given a checkbox option to automatically rename `foo_*` to `blub_*`.
+It would not be difficult to view part of a dictionary as a spreadsheet.
+For example:

+        :foo_a_2 "world"
+        :foo_a_3 "hello"
+        :foo_b_2 foo_a_3 foo_a_2 concat

+This essentially becomes a view and display problem.
+That is, when we choose to view `foo` as a spreadsheet, we must automatically evaluate and render the appropriate definitions in the correct cells.
+Conversely, when we edit a cell, the modified definition should be written into our dictionary.
+What cells we can render is limited only by editable views, so could include hypermedia.

 ## Hypermedia Applications

-Awelon has a deep link structure and supports rich editable views.
-Further, Awelon has implicit structure in form of dictionary objects, a reverse link index, and static type analysis.
-Awelon forbids cyclic dependencies between definitions, but no such constraint exists on the implicit relationships.
-We can view Awelon dictionary objects as hypermedia resources.

-Intriguingly, *Awelon evaluates to Awelon*, preserving its link structure and meaning.
+Awelon words provide a flexible link structure, and projectional editors can provide a flexible rendering and interaction model.
+Intriguingly, *Awelon code evaluates to Awelon code*, preserving link structure and meaning.
 Hence, we can view this as *hypermedia evaluates to hypermedia*.
 We could model texts that evaluate to canvases and tables, and vice versa.
-Editable views can also support drop-down lists and radio buttons, blank forms representing templated commands for a user to fill, stateful forms representing control interfaces subject to repeated edits.

-If URLs are used in work orders, those might provide a simple means to integrate the wider world with Awelon applications.

-## Compositional Views

-Evaluating and caching words can support spreadsheet-like propagation of updates, but that alone is insufficient to efficiently work with words that contain large objects.
-In context of command pattern, for example, we'll have small changes to large objects.

-To fully leverage cache, favor compositional views on persistent objects:

-        ∃f. ∀x,*,y. view(x * y) = f(view(x),'*',view(y))

-That is, the view of a composition is a composition of views.
-With this, we may explicitly memoize `view(x)` and `view(y)`.
-Our assumption of persistence (i.e. a lot of structure sharing) means it is unlikely both `x` and `y` have changed, so we can reuse at least part of the cache.
-In ABC, we would express this memoization as something like `[[X]view](memo)`.

-Fortunately, a lot of views and data fit these constraints or at least can be adapted by keeping metadata with the view.
-Thus, we can support spreadsheet-like propagation even in contexts like time-series data and massive key-value databases.

-*Aside:* Memoization does have overhead for serialization and storage.
-To mitigate this overhead, we should memoize only at coarse, stable boundaries.
-This isn't difficult.
-For an LSM tree, with natural batching, we might simply cache everything but the root node.
-For time-series data, we might batch sample counts into frames, and cache only on the first frame.

 ## Publish Subscribe

 Publish subscribe is a model for continuous, live programming of real world systems.

 With ad-hoc conventions a dictionary might describe subscriptions to external data resources.
-An agent can fulfill these subscriptions, copying external data into the dictionary.
-If this agent is built into a runtime system for well-understood resources, it is feasible to leverage lazy and logical copies (depending on durability requirements).
-Conversely, external agents might subscribe to words or expressions in the dictionary and observe changes in their evaluation due to changes in the underlying data.
+An agent can fulfill these subscriptions, pushing data into the dictionary.
+Conversely, external agents might subscribe to words or expressions on a dictionary and observe changes in their evaluation due to changes in the underlying data.

-I believe that Awelon dictionaries could make an excellent basis for flexible publish-subscribe systems.
+By leveraging hierarchical dictionaries, it's also feasible to publish-subscribe entire dictionaries rather than individual words.
+This would be more convenient from a security and modularity perspective: we can synchronize an independent, externally maintained dictionary into our dictionary then access the relevant data.

 ## Effectful Work Orders